 Espresso is a method of brewing coffee that uses hot water and pressure to extract the soluble solids from the coffee beans.

 Hot water is forced under high pressure through a finely ground coffee bed.
 The pressure and the water temperature are combined in a unique extraction method, that produces a concentrated and flavorful coffee.
 This coffee is served in small portions, called shots.
 The standard espresso shot is 1 ounce.
-Espresso is prepared with special equipment called an .
+Espresso is prepared with special equipment called an espresso machine.

 Cold Brew